MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 <!-- misty.StopRecordingAudio - BETA -->
 ### misty.StopRecordingAudio - BETA
-Directs Misty to stop the current audio recording and saves the recording to the robot under the `fileName` name specified in the call to `misty.StartRecordingAudio()` You must use this command after calling the `misty.StartRecordingAudio()` command.
+Directs Misty to stop the current audio recording and saves the recording to the robot under the `fileName` name specified in the call to `misty.StartRecordingAudio()`.
+Use this command after calling the `misty.StartRecordingAudio()` command.
 If you do not call `misty.StopRecordingAudio()`, Misty automatically stops recording after 60 seconds.

 Arguments
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.